Skip to main content

 Your mouth will thank you in the morning.

 *Looking for alcohol-free overnight oral care?
-[Discover NightSip](/product)—the world's first functional oral hygiene beverage.*
+[Discover NightSip](/product)—an overnight oral care drink.*

 Tags: